dhananjay004/evolent-health/README.md

 # Evolent-Health Beer Data Analysis
-This project is done to analyze the beer data to get answers to the following questions:
+This project is done to analyse the beer data to get answers to the following questions:

 1. Rank the top 3 Breweries which produce the strongest beers?
 2. Which year did beers enjoy the highest ratings?